balupeddireddy08/Model_Context_Protocol_for_AI/explore-demo-GitHub-MCP-server/steps.md

 Agent prompt to patch:

 ```
-Agent: Update file "app.py" on branch "feature-text-analyzer" in repo "demo-streamlit" to:
+ Update file "app.py" on branch "feature-text-analyzer" in repo "demo-streamlit" to:
 1) Add a docstring to analyze_text explaining the tokenizer.
 2) Add a guard: if s is None: s = "" at the start of analyze_text.
 Commit message: "Fix: guard None in analyze_text + add docstring (per review)"
 ```

 * The Agent will run `create_or_update_file` and create a new commit on the feature branch.
 The PR will update automatically.
+* Local sync: After the Agent updates the remote, Pull locally on `feature-text-analyzer` to keep local identical.

 ---